 Actions extended.
-The actions to which the deadline extension provision applies include the following:
+The actions to which the deadline extension provision applies include:

-- 1) Filing any return of income, estate, or gift tax (except employment and withholding taxes), - Paying any income, estate, or gift tax (except employment and withholding taxes), - Filing a petition with the Tax Court for redetermination of a deficiency, or for review of a Tax Court decision, - 4) Filing a claim for credit or refund of any tax, - 5) Bringing suit for any claim for credit or refund, - Purchasing a replacement residence to postpone paying tax on the gain on the sale of the old residence, - 7) Making a qualified retirement contribution to an IRA, - 8) Allowing a credit or refund of any tax by IRS, - 9) Assessment of any tax by the IRS, - Giving or making any notice or demand by the IRS for the payment of any tax, or for any liability for any tax, - 11) Collection by the IRS of any tax due, and - 12) Bringing suit by the United States for any tax due.
+- 1) Filing any return of income, estate, or gift tax (except employment and withholding taxes), - 2) Paying any income, estate, or gift tax (except employment and withholding taxes), - Filing a petition with the Tax Court for redetermination of a deficiency, or for review of a Tax Court decision, - 4) Filing a claim for credit or refund of any tax, - 5) Bringing suit for any claim for credit or refund, - Purchasing a replacement residence to postpone paying tax on the gain on the sale of the old residence, - 7) Making a qualified retirement contribution to an IRA, - 8) Allowing a credit or refund of any tax by IRS, - 9) Assessment of any tax by the IRS, - Giving or making any notice or demand by the IRS for the payment of any tax, or for any liability for any tax, - 11) Collection by the IRS of any tax due, and - 12) Bringing suit by the United States for any tax due.

-If the IRS takes any actions covered by these provisions, or sends you a notice of examination, before learning that you are entitled to an extension of the deadline, you are not required to take any action.
+If the IRS takes any actions covered by these provisions or sends you a notice of examination before learning that you are entitled to an extension of the deadline, you do not have to take any action.
 Simply return the notice with "Desert Storm" written across the top.
 No penalties or interest will be imposed for failure to file a return or pay taxes during the extension period.

-You may choose to take an action during the extension period even though the deadline for that action is extended.
+You can choose to take an action during the extension period even though the deadline for that action is extended.
 For example, you may want to file a return to receive any refund due.
 See Filing Returns, later.

 Interest.
 If your returns are timely filed after applying the deadline extension, the IRS will pay interest on:

-- Your 1990 refund from April 15, 1991,

 - Your 1991 refund from April 15, 1992,

 - Your 1992 refund from April 15, 1993,

-- Your 1993 refund from April 15, 1994, and
+- Your 1993 refund from April 15, 1994,

-- Your 1994 refund from April 15, 1995.
+- Your 1994 refund from April 15, 1995, and

+- Your 1995 refund from April 15, 1996.